Velour Tracksuits Are Back, Baby

 The aughts were a questionable time in fashion history.
 Paris Hilton and Lindsay Lohan were some of the biggest “fashion icons” of the decade, setting trends like flagrant label sporting, ghastly pale nude lip gloss and clubbing until the wee hours of the morning without shame.

 But one hallmark style of the decade that continues to endear itself to us?
-The infamous velour tracksuit.
+The velour tracksuit.

 Though some might make the case that velour tracksuits were a precursor to today’s enduring athleisure trend, the throwback style was way more statement-making than the current street-influenced sportswear look.
 Some velour tracksuits came in hot pink and neon hues, while others were designed with cheeky appliqués and brand names brazenly embroidered across the behind.
 (Juicy Couture, anyone?)